Ed Subitzky: On Late Night with David Letterman

-(When Letterman moved from NBC to CBS, the name of Letterman's show was changed to the Late Show with David Letterman, which ran from August 30th 1993, to May 20th, 2015, when Letterman retired.
+(When Letterman moved from NBC to CBS, the name of Letterman's show was changed to the Late Show with David Letterman, which ran from August 30, 1993, to May 20, 2015, when Letterman retired.
 However, Subitzky did not appear on that show.)

-Cartoons on The New York Times Op-Ed page
+Cartoons on The New York Times op-ed page

-During the 1990s, Subitzky had seven cartoons published as "Op-Art" on the Opinion-Editorial page of The New York Times.
+During the 1990s, Subitzky had seven cartoons published as "Op-Art" on the op-ed page of The New York Times.
 The titles of the pieces were: